Property Buyer's Guide

 Agent Commission

 Since December 2020, residential agent commission must be split equally between buyer and seller.
 Total commission is typically 5.95-7.14% (including 19% MwSt).
 The buyer's share shown here is ~3.57%.
-The split rule applies to consumer purchases of apartments and single-family houses.
+The split rule applies to consumer purchases of apartments and single-family houses; whole-building purchases (e.g. Mehrfamilienhaus) are often treated differently — adjust if your deal is an exception.
 Commercial properties are exempt from the mandatory split.
 Rates are negotiable.

 The purchase price is just the beginning.
 As a property owner in Germany, you'll have recurring costs that eat into your rental income.
 Knowing these upfront helps you model realistic returns.

 - annualProperty Tax (Grundsteuer)Annual property tax based on the 2025 reform: assessed value (Grundsteuerwert) x assessment rate x municipal multiplier (Hebesatz).
 Varies enormously by municipality.
 Typical range: EUR 300-1,500/year for mid-market residential.
 Paid quarterly (Feb, May, Aug, Nov).
-Landlords cannot pass this to tenants since 2023.Typically escalates ~2% per year
+For residential leases, Grundsteuer is typically umlagefaehig (recoverable via operating costs) if expressly agreed in the lease — BetrKV §2 Nr.1.Typically escalates ~2% per year

 - annualBuilding Insurance (Wohngebaeudeversicherung)Annual structural insurance covering fire, storm, water, and natural hazards.
 Typically EUR 120-150/year for an apartment, EUR 250-500/year for a house.
 Additional coverage (Elementarschadenversicherung) for flood/earthquake recommended.Typically escalates ~3% per year